uclaacm/tla-dev-intern-training-w21/week-6p-designing-with-figma-2/Figma Day 2.md

 And did you know that [few icons are truly universal](https://www.nngroup.com/articles/icon-usability/)?
 Other than expressions such as :smile:, icons can be difficult for international, elderly, and other populations to understand, especially those who are not as familiar with what many assume to be a shared code.

 Trends exist for a reason&mdash;they're quite good in some circumstances.
 Hamburger menus are great for tiny phone screens.
 Icons are nice for illustrating menu items and other options, but the best route is to label most icons redundantly with text.

+Although it may not seem that way, accessible designs are also often more aeshetically pleasing: they are cleaner, more balanced, and easier on the eye.

+Many applets and plugins exist on the web for checking accessibility, but

 #### Plagiarism